zerneo85/ESP-Controlled-Rocket/README.md

 # ESP Controlled Rocket

 The ESP Controlled Rocket repository is a comprehensive project that brings together an advanced flight computer system along with detailed 3D printing designs to build and launch a rocket.
-The project includes embedded firmware for real-time telemetry, sensor integration, parachute deployment, OTA updates, and a complete set of 3D models for printing the rocket parts.
+The project includes embedded firmware for real-time telemetry, sensor integration, parachute deployment, and a complete set of 3D models for printing the rocket parts.

 ---